Utodev/ngPAWS/plugins/loc_attributes/readme.txt

 LINIT locno low_attributes high_attributes

-You can use it the old way (to activate attributes 0 and 1):
+You can use it the old way (i.e. if locatyion has attributes 0 and 1 active):

 LINIT 10 11000000000000000000000000000000 00000000000000000000000000000000